CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 A CAM cap limits how much controllable expenses can increase year-over-year.
 This is one of the most negotiated CAM provisions in the market.

 The controllable/non-controllable distinction is non-negotiable from the landlord's perspective.
-Taxes, insurance, and utilities are legitimately outside landlord control — no reasonable landlord will cap these.
+Taxes, insurance, and utilities are legitimately outside landlord control.
+No reasonable landlord will cap these.
 The cap applies only to what the landlord can manage.

 Simple vs. cumulative cap: A simple cap of 5% means controllable expenses can't increase more than 5% in any single year.
-A cumulative cap means unused capacity carries forward — if expenses increased only 2% in Year 1, the landlord can increase up to 8% in Year 2 (the 5% base plus 3% carryover).
+A cumulative cap means unused capacity carries forward.
+If expenses increased only 2% in Year 1, the landlord can increase up to 8% in Year 2 (the 5% base plus 3% carryover).
 Tenants should push for simple caps; landlords prefer cumulative.

 Worked example of the difference: Base controllable CAM: $3.00/SF.
 Year 1: actual increase 2%, simple cap allows 5%.